 Lamda Guard Inc. develops state-of-the-art optically transparent thin-films using metamaterials, also known as nano-composites, that selectively block light from specific colors or wavelengths.
-These thin-films could be applied to virtually any glass or clear plastic surface (e.g. eyewear, protective goggles, windscreens, etc.) to block hazardous laser light aimed at aircraft cockpits, pilots, law enforcement personnel and for people who work with high intensity laser light sources.
+These thin-films can be applied to virtually any glass or clear plastic surface (e.g. eyewear, protective goggles, windscreens, etc.) to block hazardous laser light aimed at pilots, law enforcement and military personnel, as well as those that work with high intensity lasers.

 Why laser attacks are a growing concern

 High intensity hand held laser pointers are easy to obtain so they are everywhere today and in many cases are very disruptive and dangerous.
 Protecting pilots, military personnel and police officers against deliberate and accidental exposure is a growing priority.

 Laser attacks are a serious safety and security hazard as lasers can damage a pilot’s eyes and cause temporary blindness during critical phases of flight such as landing and take-off.
 Learn more about these risks at LaserPointerSafety.com.

 A recent report issued by the FBI cited a dramatic increase in laser strike incidents in the United States alone.
 Growing from roughly 300 strikes in 2005 to nearly 4000 in 2013, a 1,273% increase.
 According to the FAA there were 3,960 aircraft laser strike incidents in 2013.
 This constitutes an average of almost 11 per day.
 The report can be found here.

 Frost & Sullivan Applauds Lamda Guard for Developing Commercial Aircraft Laser Interference...

 Ottawa Citizen released an article today titled: WestJet pilots hit in eyes with laser...

 Lamda Guard attends DEFSEC Atlantic 2014 in Halifax, Nova Scotia.